Xu-913/ULNER/README.md

 It contains a total of 9 different entity types.

 # Entity Type
-for the 9 entity types, we used different abbreviation, they are: columnslist = ['IDX', 'CNT', 'LOC', 'GLOC', 'GPER', 'ORG', 'GORG', 'CCT', 'GDS', 'HBY', 'LCE'] LOC = loction
+for the 9 entity types, columnslist = ['IDX', 'CNT', 'LOC', 'GLOC', 'GPER', 'ORG', 'GORG', 'CCT', 'GDS', 'HBY', 'LCE'], we used different abbreviation, they are:
+LOC = loction
-Gloc = generalized loction
+GLOC = generalized loction
 GPER = generalized person
 ORG = organization
 GORG = generalized organization